Origins of the Qajars (Kadjars)*

 This record did not need to be gainsaid!

-*The International Qajar Studies Association (IQSA), in its 2002 issue of the Journal of the Association, published a lengthy article on the Origins and Genealogy of the Qajars.
-For another good article on the origins and genealogy of the Qajars (Kadjars), see Ann K.S.
+*For a good article on the origins and genealogy of the Qajars (Kadjars), see Ann K.S.
 Lambton's study, Qajar Persia, University of Texas Press, 1988; see also Abbas Amanat's essay on Qajar Iran in Layla S. Diba, ed., Royal Persian Paintings: The Qajar Epoch 1785-1925 , I.B.
 Tauris Publishers, London, 1998; as well as Prince Soltan Ali Mirza Kadjar's book on the subject: Les Rois Oubliés (The Forgotten Kings), Edition No1/Kian, Paris, 1992, and Prince Abounasr Azod's book (in Persian) A Review of History: The Qajars and Their Time, Iranbooks, Inc., Bethesda, MD., 1996.

 As has been explained in the Introduction to these "Qajar Dynasty Pages," the ruling house's preferred transliteration of the Persian "Ghaadjaar" into European script is "Kadjar."
 However, since in the English speaking realm particularly, the transliteration "Qajar" has taken hold, we are keeping both side by side so as to not create confusion but at the same time acquaint the reader with the other spelling as well.